 Shake (pronounced as shark-ei) is a residence of a Shinto priest who serves in a Shinto shrine.
 There is a district near Kamigamo Shrine where a number of shake are located, which is called shake-machi (shake town).

-Shake (pronounced as shar-kei) is a residence of a Shinto priest who serves in a Shinto shrine.
-There is a district near Kamigamo Shrine where a number of shake are located, which is called shake-machi (shake street).
 The Nishimura House is the only shake in this district which is open to the public.
 Its main attraction is the Japanese garden, which is thought to have been constructed in 1181 by a Shinto priest serving at Kamigamo Shrine at that time.
-And for me, this is one of the great places in Kyoto.

 Here it should be noted that we are talking about the era that preceded the introduction of Zen Buddhism and the advent of the “dry landscape garden”.
 It is said the brook was used for a Kyokusui-no-En, a tanka-writing party beside a brook.
 In this game the participants had to make up tanka poems before the cup of sake floating along the water reached them.

 Then you can appreciate the tokonoma alcove and a scroll hanging there in the main building.
 It is also good to sit down on the floor to view the garden.
-You may notice a small depression covered with stones in a corner of the garden.
-That is where people performed mizukori, which is a cold-water ablution.
+In a corner of the garden, you may notice a pit that has a stone wall.
+That is where people performed mizugori, which is a cold-water ablution.
 It is a kind of practice to purify oneself by pouring cold water upon one’s naked body.